4 Financially Smart Ways to Take Money Out of Retirement Accounts

 Key Takeaways

-• Generally, when you turn 73, the IRS requires you to take required minimum distributions (RMDs) from tax-qualified retirement accounts.
+• Generally, when you turn 73, the federal tax rules require you to take required minimum distributions (RMDs) from tax-qualified retirement accounts.

-• If you don’t need RMDs right away, consider using the funds to contribute to a loved one’s education or donate to charity.
+• Once your RMDs kick in, you can consider using the funds to contribute to a loved one’s education or donate to charity if you don’t need the RMDs right away.

 Whether you’re approaching retirement or already enjoying it, you might be wondering how to make the most of your required minimum distributions (RMDs).
 Generally, when you turn RMD Age (currently, age 73)1, the federal tax rules require you to take RMDs annually from certain tax-qualified retirement accounts such as traditional individual retirement accounts (IRAs) and 401(k) plans—whether or not you have an immediate need for that money.